The only kind of Marshallese horizon you will ever see.

 Lison - my host brother, and best fisherman on the island.

-My host mother Tior fans a fire in the cookhouse.
+My host mother Tior fanning a fire in the cookhouse.

 Island chic.